JuanMartinFajardo/Encryption_system/README.md

-# WatDcrypt: A Positional Frequency-Map Encryption System
+# WatCrypter: A Positional Frequency-Map Encryption System

 WatDcrypt is a probabilistic encryption algorithm.
 Unlike traditional ciphers that substitute characters (e.g., 'a' → 'X'), this system encrypts the **structural positions** of each character within the message.